 Common financial activities to include as investing activities:

-- Capital expenditures: The sales and purchase of property, plant, and equipment as long-term assets.
+Capital expenditures: The sales and purchase of property, plant, and equipment significantly impact the portfolio value, aligning with strategic investment strategies and diversifying through exchange traded funds.

-- Securities: Funds received from and deposited for stocks and bonds of other companies and other securities.
+Securities: Funds managed within multiple portfolios, received from and invested in stocks and bonds of other companies, reflecting a comparing data approach and target allocation strategies.

-- Loans: this involves the principal sum on loans from other companies.
+Loans: This activity involves managing the principal sum on loans from other companies, frequently reviewed on platforms like Yahoo Finance to assess key features of the financial market.
 Either a company is collecting the amount loaned or giving out an amount as a loan.

 Common financial activities not included